Captainlonate/not_plutotv_interview/README.md

 I did all of the work right in the provided file.
 I "explained" myself within the comments.

 But I did slightly change the export so that I could just run `node ./generators.js` and execute the code

+Since you're quizzing me on Generator functions, [here is a link to a tetris game](https://github.com/Captainlonate/captotetris2/blob/main/src/classes/BoardManager/index.js#L34) I built, where I wrote a generator function to iterate through a 2d array of cells.
+(Represents a game board)

 ## Screenshot of the functioning app
 ![Screenshot](./readme_screenshot.png)